 Sarah LaBarr was excited to make her Coterie debut in Goosebumps: Phantom of the Auditorium- The Musical, after her brother Cameron LaBarr performed on stage in Seussical.
 Local credits include Christmas in Song at Quality Hill Playhouse, and Eugene Onegin and The Pirates of Penzance with The Lyric Opera of Kansas City.

-Ron Lackey has appeared at The Coterie in The Nine Who Dared: Courage in Little Rock, Rudolph The Red-Nosed Reindeer: The Musical, Rosa Parks and the Montgomery Bus Boycott and Bud, Not Buddy.
+Ron Lackey has appeared at The Coterie in The Nine Who Dared: Courage in Little Rock, Rudolph the Red-Nosed Reindeer: The Musical (2014, 2016, 2018), Rosa Parks and the Montgomery Bus Boycott, and Bud, Not Buddy.
 Other local credits include Cats, A Spectacular Christmas, and Jesus Christ Superstar at Musical Theater Heritage.

 Sarah Mae Lamar is a native of Kansas City, with degrees in Vocal performance and Theater Education from Mid America Nazarene University and Kansas State University.
 She has performed in and produced musical theater all over Kansas City for the past seven years.
 Some of her local professional credits include shows at Starlight, Musical Theater Heritage, Quality Hill Playhouse, and The New Dinner Theater.
 Sarah also spent a year singing at a dinner theatre in Aspen, Colorado, and a summer with the Lyceum theatre in Arrowrock, Missouri.